-The LifeLine Canada offers three Companion Paws certification programs as well as visits with certified Therapy Dog teams.
+The LifeLine Canada offers three Companion Paws Therapy Dog programs as well as visits with certified Therapy Dog teams.
 Please read through all the material carefully before completing an application form so we can ensure you are matched to the best program for you.

-Through our Adoption programs, we also now offer obedience trained dogs as well as the continuation of our program where we also provide temperament-assessed dogs and facilitate their training with their new adopter to ensure that they end up with the perfect companion for their circumstances.
+Through our Adoption program, we offer obedience trained dogs.
 Please review the program you are interested in to find what program is best for you.

 - Personal Therapy Dog Adoption Program